CartoDB/Windshaft-cartodb/docs/aggregation.md

 ### User defined aggregations

-When either a explicit placement or columns are requested we no longer use the special, query; we use one determined by the placement (which will default to "centroid"), and it will have as columns only the aggregated columns specified, in addition to `_cdb_feature_count`, which is always present.
+When either a explicit placement, columns, filters, order or dimensions are requested we no longer use the special, query; we use one determined by the placement (which will default to "centroid"), and it will have as columns only the aggregated columns specified, in addition to `_cdb_feature_count`, which is always present.

 We might decide in the future to allow sampling column values for any of the different placement modes.